Efficient Reconstruction of Matched-Filter Signal-to-Noise Ratio Time Series from Nearby Templates for Compact Binary Coalescences Searches: Introduction

 In this work, we extend the central ideas of the Heterodyning and Relative Binning approaches to perform matched filtering, which we refer to as \textit{ratio filter}.
 We define a \textit{reference waveform} $\tilde{h}_{\mathrm{ref}}(f)$, serving as a fiducial waveform representative of a local region in parameter space.
 For each region, we compute the matched-filter \snr time series using the reference waveform, denoted as $z_{\mathrm{ref}}(t)$.
 The matched-filter \snr time series of a nearby waveform $\tilde{h}(f)$ can then be efficiently obtained from $z_{\mathrm{ref}}(t)$ by utilizing the waveform ratio $\tilde{r}(f) = \tilde{h}(f) / \tilde{h}_{\mathrm{ref}}(f)$.
 Let $r(t)$ denote the inverse Fourier transform of $\tilde{r}(f)$.
 It can be shown that the \snr time series of $\tilde{h}(f)$ is given by the convolution of $z_{\mathrm{ref}}(t)$ with $r(t)$.

 Because $\tilde{r}(f)$ varies smoothly with frequency, its inverse Fourier transform $r(t)$ has a much shorter effective duration than the original waveforms, approximately equal to the difference between those of the two original waveforms.
 This property allows matched filtering to be performed using these shorter ratio templates while retaining the full sensitivity of the original signals.
-Since only a shorter waveform than original is sufficient for correlation, waveform generation becomes faster and the required memory footprint is greatly reduced, enabling efficient searches for long-duration \gw signals.
+Since only a shorter waveform than original is sufficient for correlation, waveform generation becomes faster, and the required memory footprint is greatly reduced, enabling efficient searches for long-duration \gw signals.
 This approach is also useful for two-stage hierarchical search strategies~\cite{Gadre:2018wsb,Soni:2021vls}, in which the parameter space is first explored with a coarse grid to identify candidate triggers, followed by refined analyses over a denser parameter grid in the second stage.

 This paper is organized as follows.
 In Sec. \ref{sec:method}, we describe the conventional matched-filtering method and our ratio-filter technique.
 In Sec.~\ref{sec:simulation}, we outline the simulation setup used to validate our method.
 The results are presented in Sec.~\ref{sec:results}, and we conclude in Sec.~\ref{sec:conclusions}.
+Appendix~\ref{sec:app1} derives the approximate expression for $r(t)$ under the stationary phase approximation, while Appendix~\ref{appendix:snr_loss} provides additional results related to the accuracy of the method.